 Unplug televisions, computer monitors, internet routers, game consoles, smart phone chargers and more to cut back on wasteful energy use.
 Just remember, it’s worthwhile to keep DVRs and similar items plugged in to not miss their automatic background features.

-For extra tips on how to use home appliances safely, or to schedule a professional appliance repair service, please contact Advanced Appliance Repair.
+For extra tips on how to use home appliances safely, or to schedule a professional appliance repair service, please contact Triumph Appliance Repair.
 Our repairmen can fix all common household appliances!

 Appliance Repair Cost